 With COVID, those allowed to travel will either be from COVID-free states (see next) or those with COVID vaccination certificates.
-Likely these will be modelled on the Yellow Fever certificates, but applied as a tamper-proof visa sticker in passport.
+Likely these will be modelled on the Yellow Fever certificates but applied as a tamper-proof visa sticker in the passport.

 Just as with Yellow Fever vaccination certificates today across Africa, or the barcoded orange bracelets in the strangely prescient 2009 global pandemic movie Contagion, those who have COVID-19 antibodies will be allowed free movement into the COVID-free states.
 Mass testing and vaccines will make this possible for the populations of the developed world wanting to travel overseas.

 Destinations with no confirmed infections for 40 consecutive days (the source of the original Quaranta in quarantine after the first Venetian plague outbreak) will have a very valuable marketing asset.

 We have already seen a travel bubble between neighbouring states like Estonia-Latvia-Lithuania allowing free travel for residents, but not outsiders.
 We have also seen countries unilaterally imposing restrictions on arrivals from certain states.
 In Australia and New Zealand, quarantine is mandatory for all arrivals (even government ministers returning from trade talks).
 Whereas other countries, like the United Kingdom, have drawn up lists of source countries deemed safe enough to allow free access.

 This has led to a patchwork of vastly different regimes in place across the whole world.
 This is disastrous for tourism.
 No one wants to book a flight with the risk of not being able to return.